iffy-pi/apple-shortcuts/versioning/nutrition/prerelease.md

 # v4.07
 ## Markdown

+ARE THESE INSTRUCTIONS NOT PROPERLY FORMATTED?
+VISIT https://routinehub.co/shortcut/5177/ TO DOWNLOAD THE LATEST VERSION TO FIX THIS BUG INTRODUCED WITH IOS 17

 - Nutrition Installer
 	- **&#x0020;&#x1F6E0;&#xFE0F; Bug Fix**: Fixed bug where "Log Nutrients to Health" was not being shown as a valid shortcut.
 	- **&#x0020;&#x1F6E0;&#xFE0F; Bug Fix**: Fixed issue where installation/update instructions are not being generated properly.